karusea/karusea/README.md

 My name is karusea, I am a javascript (node) and python developer

-- 🌱 I’m currently trying to get better at python.
+- 🌱 I’m currently trying to get better at python
 - 📫 You can reach me on discord: karusea#8445
 - 😄 Pronouns: Any